 Do you know what kids do when they are having a tantrum?
 Besides screaming, that is?
 They rub their eyes.

-Within minutes, Isaiah’s weeping and gnashing of teeth turned to something else entirely.
-As the the oils started to burn, he screamed and screamed: “MY FACE IS SPICY!!!!
+Within minutes, Isaiah’s weeping and gnashing of teeth turned to surprise and dismay as he screamed and screamed: “MY FACE IS SPICY!!!!
 MY FACE IS SPICY!!!!
 HOLD ME!!!!
 HELP ME!!!!
 I LOVE YOU, MAMA, HELP ME!!!!”

 You know what Jason and I like to do during this sort of situation?
 We like to panic.